Indonesia unveils $40 billion bond scheme to fund recovery from pandemic

 By Tabita Diela and Fransiska Nangoy

-Indonesia's central bank has agreed to buy 574.59 trillion rupiah ($40 billion) of government bonds this year and rebate most of the yield to help fund the economic recovery, Finance Minister Sri Mulyani Indrawati said on Monday.
+Indonesia unveiled a nearly $40 billion financing scheme for its fiscal deficit on Monday, with the central bank set to buy some 397.6 trillion rupiah ($28 billion) directly without receiving interest, to help fund the economic recovery, Finance Minister Sri Mulyani Indrawati said.

 The bond-buying programme will help finance the 2020 fiscal deficit, which is forecast to reach 6.34% of GDP this year, as the government steps up spending to fight the virus outbreak while revenue drops.

-Note: (This story is corrected to make clear the size of the central bank bond purchase in paragraph 1, other bond details in paragraph 3)